 The solution addresses the requirement of KI#1 related to mitigate the potential denial of uplink NAS message attack in the Store and Forward Satellite Operation.
 The solution requires the EPS/5GS systems forward the one-time password to the UE and satellite(s) after the UE registrates to the EPS/5GS systems successfully.
 The procedure proposes to use a one-time password for authorization check when a UE sends an uplink NAS message during the feeder link unavailable period.
 If an uplink NAS message is sent with an invalid one-time password, the satellite will determine to store or drop the uplink NAS message to avoid storing large amounts of uplink data.
 Thus, this solution mitigates the potential denial of uplink NAS message attack in the Store and Forward Satellite Operation.

-Editor’s Note: whether the solution is applicable for legacy UE is FFS.
+NOTE 1: Whether the solution is applicable for legacy UE is not addressed in the present document.

-Editor’s Note: whether a one-time password may be misused e.g., by blocking the transmission of a trustworthy UE and resending the captured one-time password with the wrong payload is for further evaluation.
+NOTE 2: Whether a one-time password may be misused e.g., by blocking the transmission of a trustworthy UE and resending the captured one-time password with the wrong payload is not expected in the present document.

 6.15 Solution #15: Attach procedure for split MME architecture

 6.15.1 Introduction